SkymindIO/skil-python/README.md

 image = skil.utils.yolo.annotate_image(image, detection)
 cv2.imwrite('annotated.jpg', image)
 ```

+Next, have a look at the SKIL UI at [http://localhost:9008](http://localhost:9008) to see how everything you just did is automatically tracked by SKIL.
+The UI is mostly self-explanatory and you shouldn't have much trouble navigating it.
+After logging in (use "admin" as user name and password), you will see that SKIL has created a _workspace_ for you in the "Workspaces" tab.
+If you click on that workspace, you'll find a so called _experiment_, which contains the yolo model you just loaded into SKIL.
+Each SKIL experiment comes with a notebook that you can work in.
+In fact, if you click on "Open notebook" next to the experiment, you will be redirected to a live notebook that contains another interesting example that shows how to deploy Keras and DL4J models (the former in Python, the latter in Scala - all in the same notebook).
+If you like notebooks and a managed environment that provides you with everything you need out of the box, you can SKIL's notebooks for all your workload.
+For instance, you could copy and paste the 7 lines of code for the above YOLO app in a SKIL notebook and it will work the same way!

+In the "Deployments" tab of the UI, you can see your deployed YOLO service, which consists of just one model, and you'll see that it is "Fully deployed".
+If you click on the deployment you'll see more details of it, for instance you can explicitly check the endpoints your service is available at.
+You could, among other things, also re-import the model again through the UI (in case you have a better version or needed to make other changes).

 This completes your very first SKIL example, but there are many more advanced examples to get you started: